 - Daunorubicin (Cerubidine) package insert (locally hosted backup)

 - Feijen EA, Leisenring WM, Stratton KL, Ness KK, van der Pal HJ, Caron HN, Armstrong GT, Green DM, Hudson MM, Oeffinger KC, Robison LL, Stovall M, Kremer LC, Chow EJ.
 Equivalence Ratio for Daunorubicin to Doxorubicin in Relation to Late Heart Failure in Survivors of Childhood Cancer.
 J Clin Oncol.
 2015 Nov 10;33(32):3774-80.
-Epub 2015 Aug 24.link to original article PubMed
+Epub 2015 Aug 24. link to original article link to PMC article PubMed

 - Daunorubicin (Cerubidine) patient drug information (Chemocare)